Japan Stones Shop

 About the Stone

-Tomatsu Stone Carving Works is a stone workshop founded in 1902.
-The fourth-generation master, a graduate of an art university, specializes in crafting Buddhist statues, guardian lion-dog statues (Komainu), busts, and dragon sculptures.
-It is a professional studio that produces these stone artworks upon request from other Japanese stonemasons.
+Stone Carving Works Tomatsu is a stone workshop founded in 1902.
+The fourth-generation master, a graduate of an art university, specializes in Buddhist statues, komainu, busts, and dragon sculptures.
+The workshop is known for producing high-level stone carvings on request for other Japanese stonemasons as well.